MrBytes10/DataScience-GOOG-StockPrice-Prediction/README.md

-# QUIZ on Advanced Statistics With Python
+# QUIZ on Advanced Statistics With Python .............

 - QUESTION: Find the possible futuristic price movement of the stock "GOOG", based on its price for the past five years.
+The analysis must be based on the adjusted closing price of the stock.
+Use Yahoo yfinance package for the analysis to generate the following and plot the graph with the actual price.

+1. the 50-day moving average (50 DMA)
+2. the 200-day moving average (200 DMA)

+Use the following libraries:

+- yfinance - to get stock historical data
+- Ticker Symbol "GOOG" - to help perform analysis Generate the report on the jupyterLab Notebook using text and code, and plot.
+Submit the report.

-# SOLUTION
+# SOLUTION.................

 Problem Statement: